Research Group Geobiodiversity Research

 Please see the drop-out menu below for our selection of important results and publications, as well as links to press releases that explain specific results in more general terms.

 Achievements in numbers

-We compiled and linked extensive global datasets of geographic occurrences of living species, climatic conditions, species’ traits, and species-level molecular phylogenies (i.e. „family trees“ of species that show evolutionary relationships and timing of divergence) for eight selected groups of birds (ca. 500 species), as well as globally for all non-marine birds (ca. 10,100 species).
+We compiled and linked extensive global datasets of geographic occurrences of living species, climatic conditions, species’ traits, and species-level molecular phylogenies (i.e. „family trees“ of species that show evolutionary relationships and timing of divergence).
+Most of these are for eight selected groups of birds (ca. 500 species), and some are global for all non-marine birds (ca. 10,100 species).
 We also compiled and investigated data from the fossil record, in particular >12,000 occurrence records for ca. 690 genera of large mammals.
-We published >25 peer-reviewed publications to date, including in high-impact journals (see drop-out menu below), and disseminated our work at >20 scientific conferences and through six press releases (see links below).
-Both students in the project have been awarded a PhD from Goethe University Frankfurt, and four additional completed PhD theses, two theses in the MSc Ecology and Evolution, and two theses in the BSc Biological Sciences were at least partly associated with the project.
+We published >25 peer-reviewed publications to date, including in high-impact journals, and disseminated our work at >20 scientific conferences and through six press releases (see links below).
+Both students in the project have been awarded a PhD from Goethe University Frankfurt, and four additional completed PhD theses, two theses in the MSc Ecology and Evolution, and two theses in the BSc Biological Sciences were associated with the project.